shritankomm/7-DOF-FDM-Open-Arm/README.md

 ## Features of the Project when Finished

 - 7 Degrees of Freedom - full human-like range of motion across the shoulder, elbow, and wrist
-- High-torque serial bus servos - 30 kg at most joints, 50kg at the shoulder
+- High-torque serial bus servos - 30 kgcm at most joints, 50kgcm at the shoulder
 - Fully 3D printable - all structural components printed in PETG at high infill, no custom machined parts required
 - ROS2 integration - built for compatibility with the broader robotics software ecosystem
-- Advanced simulation using Gazebo and reinforcement learning powered by the Pi 5
+- Advanced simulation using Gazebo
 - VR teleoperation - control the arm intuitively through a VR headset
-- Autonomous and agentic control - onboard Raspberry Pi 5 and camera enable independent perception and decision-making
+- Autonomous and agentic control - onboard Raspberry Pi 4 and camera enable independent perception and decision-making
-- Under $1,000 - accessible to students, researchers, and makers without big budgets
+- Under $800 - accessible to students, researchers, and makers without big budgets

 ---